spwhitton/consfigurator/README.rst

 - No attempt is made to support Common Lisp implementations other than SBCL, though portability patches are welcome.

-- No attempt is made to support running on Windows -- we often eschew Common Lisp pathnames in favour of simple strings with forward slashes as directory separators.
+- Little attempt is made by the author to support systems other than Debian GNU/Linux, but again, portability patches are welcome.

 Credits
 =======

 Many of the good ideas here come straight from Joey Hess's Propellor_.
-I'm working on Consfigurator because I think Propellor is great, but wanted to add Consfigurator's ``:posix`` connections and arbitrary connection nesting -- Propellor supports something equivalent to a single, unnested ``:lisp`` connection -- and I wanted to implement that in Lisp.
-Also, after five years of using and extending Propellor, I've come to disagree with Joey about whether Haskell's type system helps or hinders using and extending Propellor.
+I'm working on Consfigurator because I think Propellor is great, but wanted to add Consfigurator's POSIX-type connections and arbitrary connection nesting, and I wanted to implement that in Lisp (Propellor only supports something equivalent to a single, unnested Lisp-type connection).
+Additionally, after five years of using and extending Propellor, I've come to disagree with Joey about whether Haskell's type system helps or hinders using and extending Propellor.